-This project was created by and written about by: Jennifer Rosatte-Simko
+This project was created by and written by Jennifer Rosatte-Simko

 This post contains affiliate links that support the work of Indy with Kids